jgalang21/card-shows/README.md

 ## Objectives

 * Deploy two applications on AWS EKS (Elastic Kubernetes Service).
-The first application was a simple Python application that prints out the container's CPU/MEMORY usage (credit to [this](https://youtu.be/kBWCsHEcWnc?si=XZyyv0-iPzmoK1N5) youtube video) .
+The first application was a simple Python application that prints out the container's CPU/MEMORY usage.
 The second application (this repository) was an old static React Website I created a long time ago for fun.
 * Learn and get more experience with Kubernetes/AWS EKS, Python, and Docker.

 ## Final Result